On this page |

 Data containers ¶

-Character scene container ¶
+Animation scene container ¶

-The character scene container is the top-level container that contains one or more characters that can interact with each other.
+The animation scene container is the top-level container that contains one or more characters that can interact with each other.
 The starting point of the scene is usually the characters that are piped into the scene.
 Other elements are then added to the scene as animation is performed in the animate state.
 These elements include animation, constraints, and a scene.graph.

 Note